Ellen Susman: Political career

 In 2013, Susman co-founded The Texas Future Project, a fund-raising corporation that focuses on policy as well as politics.
 A Texas art collector and philanthropist, Susman contributed $100,000 to the super PAC supporting candidate Obama and indicated an interest in the directorship of the Art In Embassies Program.
 During his presidential campaign, Susman raised $1.1 million for Obama, more than any other woman in Texas.

-During her tenure as director at Art In Embassies, Susman focused on developing innovative new partnerships in both the public and private sectors expanding the profile, collection, and outreach efforts; bringing artists to South Africa, Rome, Berlin, London, Bern, Doha and The Hague, among others; forming partnerships with the Institute of American Indian Arts to create a portfolio of work for new American Embassies; and furthering Ambassadors’ outreach in their respective host country communities.
+During her tenure as director at Art In Embassies, Susman focused on developing innovative new partnerships in both the public and private sectors expanding the profile, collection, and outreach efforts; bringing artists to South Africa, Rome, Berlin, London, Bern, Doha and The Hague, among others; forming partnerships with the Institute of American Indian Arts to create a portfolio of work for new American Embassies; and furthering Ambassadors' outreach in their respective host country communities.

 She also expanded the program by partnering with Ambassador Patrick Gaspard to bring U.S. artists to South Africa, fulfilling the program's mission to create international dialogue and transform lives through art.
 This relationship led to an opportunity for Ambassador Gaspard to participate with other ambassadors and artists in a program at the Aspen Institute titled Cultural Diplomacy: Why Art Matters, which Susman facilitated.

-From 2011-2012, Susman served on the President's Advisory Committee on the Arts for the John F. Kennedy Center for the Performing Arts.
+From 2011 to 2012, Susman served on the President's Advisory Committee on the Arts for the John F. Kennedy Center for the Performing Arts.